rumca-js/Internet-Places-Database/README.md

  - it infrastructure domains, CDN domains
  - analytic domains that are used for user surveillance, not to provide data

-Relues obviously can be changed.
+Rules obviously can be changed.
 Sometimes I make exceptions for some domains.

-Some sites are allowed to be in database, but are downvoted.
+Some sites are allowed to be in database, but are down-voted.

 # Sources of data